How to Mosaic: 3 Easy Projects You Can Make This Weekend

 Step 2: Lay Tiles

-One of the easiest ways to lay out your design is to use Adhesive Fiberglass Mesh ($6, The Home Depot).
+Once you've cut your tiles, it's time to create the design.
+One of the easiest ways to layout your design is to use Adhesive Fiberglass Mesh ($8, The Home Depot).
 It’s sticky enough to hold tiles in place but not so sticky that you can’t rearrange them.
 Plus, if you use this on the piece of paper you laid out earlier, the finished design transfers in one piece.
 When you arrange the tiles on the mesh, be sure to leave some space in between tiles for the grout you'll put down later.

 Step 3: Adhesive

 After you've laid out the tiles, it's time to prep your surface.
-First, you'll want to rough up the surface with sandpaper and wipe clean with a dry cloth.
-To adhere the tiles to the chosen surface, you need an adhesive made to bond with the materials you’re using (wood, metal, glass, etc.).
-We used tubed construction adhesive for the metal tables and Weldbond ($8, The Home Depot) for the pots and frames.
+The mesh will hold your tiles in the design but you'll need an additional adhesive made to bond with the material you’re using (wood, metal, glass, etc.).
+First, you'll want to rough up the surface with sandpaper and wipe it clean with a dry cloth.
+To adhere the tiles to the chosen surface, we used tubed construction adhesive for the metal tables and Weldbond ($10, The Home Depot) for the pots and frames.
 Check the label to make sure your choice will work with both the tiles and the surface.
-Apply an even layer of adhesive about half the thickness of a tile, using a Notched Spreader ($2, The Home Depot).
+Apply an even layer of adhesive about half the thickness of a tile, using a Notched Spreader ($4, The Home Depot).
 Transfer the mesh with tiles on it to the prepared surface and gently press the tiles into adhesive.
 Let dry 24 hours, then trim the excess mesh.

 Step 4: Grout